Member of the Writers' Guild of Great Britain

 Bid development

-Helping clients to write research bids for funding organisations including the National Lottery Heritage Fund, Arts Council England, the Arts and Humanities Research Council, the Economic and Social Research Council, the British Academy, and the British Council.
+Helping clients to write bids for funding organisations including the National Lottery Heritage Fund, Arts Council England, the Arts and Humanities Research Council, the Economic and Social Research Council, the British Academy, and the British Council.

 Created by Mercy Khozi and Helen Rana, this handy little book contains phrases, verbs and nouns for the seven local languages most widely spoken and understood in Zambia: